Skip to main content Skip to secondary navigation

 4. Specific tabling locations are at the discretion of Student Affairs Meeting Services.
 Priority will be given to registered events and activities scheduled in White Plaza.
 All reasonable efforts will be made to accommodate specific location requests.

-• Each reservation is limited to one 10ft x 10ft pop-up canopy with no sides, two tables not to exceed 3ft x 8ft, and a maximum of 4 chairs.
+1. Each reservation is limited to one 10 ft x 10 ft pop-up canopy (no sides), up to two tables (not exceeding 3 ft x 8 ft), and a maximum of four chairs.

-• With prior approval, organizations may leave their tables and chairs overnight during the 5-day reservation period.
-Canopies must be collapsed overnight.
+3. With prior approval, organizations may leave their tables and chairs overnight during the 5-day reservation period.
+However, canopies must be collapsed overnight.

-• Tabling materials, such as posters or signs, may not extend beyond the sides or more than 1 foot above the table, unless prior authorization has been granted by Student Affairs Meeting Services.
+4. Tabling materials, such as posters or signs, must not extend beyond the sides of the table or more than 1 foot above the table, unless prior authorization has been granted by Student Affairs Meeting Services.

-• Any other display materials not on or attached to the tabletop must be behind and within 3 feet of the table.
-Displays may not extend more than 7 feet high or 3 feet wide.
-Free-standing items must be removed and stored between 8 p.m. and 8 a.m.
+6. Any display materials not placed on or attached to the tabletop must be positioned behind and within 3 feet of the table.
+Displays may not exceed 7 feet in height or 3 feet in width.
+Free-standing items must be removed and stored between 8:00 p.m. and 8:00 a.m.

-• The sponsoring organization's name must be displayed on each table and item on display.
+8. The sponsoring organization's name must be displayed on each table and on all items on display.

-6. All tabling activities must comply with Stanford Administrative Guide Section 1.5.1 Political, Campaign and Lobbying Activities and other existing University policies, including but not limited to posted policies and restrictions on camping and commercial activities.
+6. All tabling activities must comply with Stanford Administrative Guide Section 1.5.1 Political, Campaign and Lobbying Activities including but not limited to posted policies and restrictions on camping and commercial activities.

-7. Tabling activities and/or display materials (as described in #5 above) may not block any building entrances, fire lanes, or walkways, or restrict the free flow of vehicular or pedestrian traffic.
+7. Promotional materials may be put on top or in front of the table.
+Tabling activities and/or display materials (as described in #5 above) may not block any building entrances, fire lanes, or walkways, or restrict the free flow of vehicular or pedestrian traffic.

 FestiFall, 2023.
 Credit: Anthony Chen/Ethography